-and is grandly celebrated in the months of November/December or on the full moon day of the Tamilmonth of Karthigai.
-Being a very big and prominent festival of the state it stretches on a period of nine days.
+Karthigai Deepam: This festival is popularly known as the 'festival of lights' all across the state of Tamil Nadu and is grandly celebrated in the months of November and December or on the full moon day of the Tamilmonth of Karthigai.
+Being a very big and prominent festival of the state it stretches on a period of 9 days.
 It is also known as an extended Diwali and is one of the most ancient as well as elaborately celebrated festivals of Tamil Nadu.
-A wide assortment of lamps lit in all sizes, shapes and colors adorns the temples and the courtyards of the houses.
-This festival is considered as an auspicious occasion and is also believed to ward off the evils and usher in prosperity and joy.
+A wide assortment of lamps lit in all sizes, shapes and colours adorn the temples and courtyards of the houses.
+This is believed to ward off the evils and usher in prosperity and joy.

-This is one of the very auspicious festivals of Tamil Nadu and is celebrated in all shrines of Lord Muruga in the month of January according to the English calendar.
-During this festival the people of the state take a vow to offer the Lord a Kavadifor the sake of tiding over a great calamity.
-Dancing to the rhythms of drums in a hypnotic trance and carrying the Kavadi all the way to the Palani hills to fulfill their vow is one of the major features which characterize this festival.
+Kavadi Festival: This is celebrated in all shrines of Lord Muruga in the month of January.
+During this festival people take a vow to offer the Lord a Kavadifor the sake of tiding over a great calamity.
+Dancing to the rhythms of drums in a hypnotic trance and carrying the Kavadi all the way to the Palani hills to fulfil their vow is one of the major features which characterize this festival.
 Strange and ghastly traditions like piercing of lips with mini silver lace, the locking of the mouth with metal ring etc. strike the visitors with awe.